Maricha

 In the Hindu epic Ramayana, Maricha, or Mareecha (Sanskrit: मारीच, IAST: Mārīca), is a rakshasha, who was killed by Rama, the hero of the epic and an avatar of Vishnu.
 He is mentioned as an ally of Ravana, the antagonist of the epic.
 His most notable exploit is his role in the kidnapping of Sita, Rama's wife.

-Cursed to be a rakshasa along with his mother Tadaka and brother Subahu, Maricha initially led his life terrorizing sages.
+Cursed to be a rakshasa along with his mother Tāṭakā and brother Subahu, Maricha initially led his life terrorizing sages.
 He was defeated by Rama at the behest of the sage Vishvamitra.
 He tried again to kill Rama, but had to run for his life again.
 Ultimately, Maricha assumed the form of a golden deer and helped Ravana kidnap Sita.

 Legend

 Early life

 Maricha was the son of the demon Sunda (son of Jamba or Jharjha) and a Yakshini named Tataka, also known as Taraka, Tadaka or Thataka.
 Tataka was the daughter of the yaksha king Suketu, who had gained her as a blessing from the god Brahma.
 Maricha also had a younger brother called Subahu.
 The siblings were very handsome and noble in character.
 They became skilled in sorcery.
 Once, Sunda attacked the ashram (hermitage) of the sage Agastya in an intoxicated state.
 The angry Agastya burnt him by his meditative powers.
 When Tataka learned of Sunda's death, she and her sons attacked Agastya to wreak vengeance on the sage.
 The sage cursed Tataka, Maricha and Subahu, transforming them into wicked, hideous, demonic Rakshasas.

 Tataka and her sons then went to Patala (the underworld) to seek aid from Sumali, the patriarch of the Rakshasas.
 Sumali took them to his grandson, Ravana, the Rakshasa king of Lanka.
 Ravana helped the trio capture the states of Malada and Karusha, situated on the banks of the river Sarayu (may be on confluence of rivers Mahananda and Kalindri) near its confluence with the Ganges.
 The trio destroyed the states and turned them into a dense forest, which became known as the forest of Tataka.
 They terrorized the people, devouring anyone who dared venture into that forest.
 The gods, demons and men, as well as even the sun and the clouds did not dare to enter the territory of Tataka and her sons.
 Maricha and Subahu liked to harass the sages (rishis) in the region and destroy their yajna sacrifices.
 The brothers threw blood, flesh, and bones on the sacrificial altars and destroyed the sanctity of the sacrifices of the sages.